badgeteam/website/content/en/docs/Badges/MCH2022/getting-started/hatchery/_index.md

 Better yet, check out the repo for [The Hatchery](https://github.com/badgeteam/hatchery) itself and make improvements.

+In case you are experiencing issues receiving 419 errors, [clear cookies](../../support/troubleshooting_faq/#i-keep-getting-419-errors-in-the-hatchery) and try again.

 ## Find an App

 This will probably be the challenging part.
 We recommend you do this on a big computer, like a laptop.
 Something with a keyboard.